TwilioQuest/ghw-twilio-guide/README.md

 ## Day 1: Get ready to hack with Twilio.

-To complete the week's tasks, there's some setup we need to do first.
+To complete the week's challenges, there's some setup we need to do first.
 Today you will:

 - Create and upgrade your Twilio account with some free credit.
 - Use your free credit to buy two Twilio numbers.
-- Set up the Twilio DevPhone to help test your Twilio number.
+- Set up the Twilio Dev Phone to help test your Twilio number.
-- Install CuRL to make requests to the Twilio API from the command line.
+- Install `curl` to make requests to the Twilio API from the command line.

+### Step 1: Create an account

+If you don't already have a Twilio account, create one by visiting [this link](https://www.twilio.com/try-twilio?promo=mlh-twilio).

+### Step 2: Upgrading your account

+When you create an account with the above link, you will create a trial account.
+To complete the Twilio challenges during INIT, you will need to use 2 Twilio numbers, which requires an upgraded account.
+To upgrade your account:

+- Visit the #twilio channel in the MLH Discord.
+- Check the pinned messages for the channel.
+- Find the promo code shared in the pinned message.
+- Follow [this guide](https://www.twilio.com/blog/apply-promo-code) to apply the promo code to your account.

+When you use this code, you will also get some free credit.
+If you did not create a new account, and are using an account you created in the past, you can still use this code to get extra credit to complete the INIT daily challenge.

+### Step 3: Buy Two Twilio numbers

+With your free credit, you can now buy your first Twilio numbers!
+With a Twilio number, you can send and receive calls and SMS.

+We will buy two numbers:

+- One number to use in our application.
+- One number to test the other number, using the Dev Phone.

+To buy a number, follow [this guide](https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console).

+Buy a number with both SMS and Voice capabilities, so you can send/receive messages and phone calls.
+Phone numbers may not be available in your country, or may require extra identity documentation for your country.
+If this is the case, you can buy US numbers.
+This won't cost you any extra during testing, as we'll be using the Dev Phone to call/message the number, and not your local mobile number.

+### Step 4: Installing the Twilio CLI

+The Twilio CLI makes it easy to use Twilio from our command line interface.
+We will need the Twilio CLI to use the Dev Phone, which makes it easy (and free) to test our Twilio services from anywhere in the world.

+To install the CLI, follow [this guide](https://www.twilio.com/docs/twilio-cli/quickstart).

+### Step 5: Installing the Dev Phone

+The Dev Phone lets us test our Twilio applications using a Twilio number, rather than your own mobile number.
+This means you can test your applications using only your Twilio credit, from anywhere in the world.

+To install the Dev Phone, follow [this guide](https://www.twilio.com/docs/labs/dev-phone).

+## Step 6: Installing `curl`

+The last step today is to install `curl`. `curl` is a command line tool for getting data from URLs, and we'll use it to interact with the Twilio REST API.

+You can learn more about `curl` [here](https://curl.se/).

+To install `curl`, follow [this guide](https://everything.curl.dev/get).

+## Step 7: Daily challenge complete!
+Time to submit.

+You've completed the challenge for the day, high five!
+To submit the challenge, type `curl --version` into your terminal, and submit a screenshot.

-## Day 2: Receive your first phone call using TwiML bins and DevPhone.
+## Day 2: Receive your first phone call using TwiML bins and Dev Phone.

+[TwiML](https://www.twilio.com/docs/glossary/what-is-twilio-markup-language-twiml) (Twilio Markup Language) is a special markup language which you can use to program actions in Twilio.

 Today you will:

 - Create a TwiML bin to handle a phone call.
 - Assign it to your Twilio number.
-- Make a call using DevPhone.
+- Make a call using Dev Phone.

+## Step 1: Create a TwiML bin to handle a phone call

+A TwiML bin is a container for TwiML.
+We can fill the bin with TwiML to program Twilio to do certain actions, and then connect the bin to our phone number.
+Follow the instructions [here](https://www.twilio.com/docs/runtime/tutorials/twiml-bins#create-a-new-twiml-bin) to create a new TwiML bin to respond to a phone call with "hello world".

+## Step 2: Link your TwiML bin to your Twilio number

+Now that we have some TwiML to say "hello world", we need to connect it to our phone number.
+Choose one of the two numbers you purchased in day 1, and follow [this guide](https://www.twilio.com/docs/runtime/tutorials/twiml-bins#wire-your-twiml-bin-up-to-an-incoming-phone-call) to do that.

+Remember which number you chose!
+In the next step, we will use the other number.

+## Step 3: Test it using Dev Phone

+Open your terminal and start the Dev Phone with `twilio dev-phone`.

+After starting up, the terminal will tell you the address of the Dev Phone interface, usually `https://localhost:3001`.
+Go here in your browser to use the Dev Phone.

+From here, you can select a phone number.
+Choose the number that you didn't use in the previous step.
+The Dev Phone will then show you a dialler to call a number.
+Enter your other phone number, the one with the TwiML bin, and hit call.
+You should hear "Hello World" spoken back to you.

+## Step 4: Daily challenge complete!
+Time to submit.

+You've completed day 2, high five!
+To submit, take a screenshot of your Dev Phone call history.

-## Day 3: Make your first outbound phone call using CuRL.
+## Day 3: Make your first outbound phone call using `curl`.

 Today you will:

 - Create a TwiML bin that contains a script for a phone call.
-- Learn how to use CuRL to make HTTP requests.
+- Learn how to use `curl` to make HTTP requests.
-- Make a call from your Twilio number to your DevPhone.
+- Make a call from your Twilio number to your Dev Phone.

 ## Day 4: Setting up a web application with ngrok and webhooks.